Canine Care & Welfare

 - Understand how to provide canine enrichment.

 - Understand appropriate canine training techniques.

 - Understand the use of force free training equipment.

-Learners will have an understanding of how to provide for a dog’s basic needs to help prevent common health problems.
-The unit covers:
+- Learners will have an understanding of how to provide for a dog’s basic needs to help prevent common health problems.

-- Know about specific dog breeds and reasons for selecting specific breed.
+- Know about specific dog breeds and reasons for selecting specific breeds.